Francis Asbury Award

-- Clergy or lay people, employed or volunteer, who support and encourage United Methodist collegiate ministries.
+- United Methodist clergy or lay people, employed or volunteer, who support and encourage United Methodist collegiate ministries.

 - The honoree must:

-- Actively support, strengthen and promote the church’s work in higher education ministries (schools, colleges, campus ministries, scholarships, Black College Fund, Africa University) at the annual conference, district or local church level.
+- Actively support, strengthen and promote the United Methodist church’s work in higher education ministries (schools, colleges, campus ministries, scholarships, Black College Fund, Africa University) at the annual conference, district or local church level.

 - Offer outstanding leadership, above and beyond basic responsibilities, to help bring heightened awareness to the significance of the church’s higher education ministries.